South Lebanon conflict (1985–2000): 1982–1985 occupation and emergence of Hezbollah

-Increased hostilities against the US resulted in the April 1983 United States Embassy bombing.
+Increased hostilities against the US resulted in the April 1983 US embassy bombing in Beirut.
 In response, the US brokered the May 17 Agreement, in an attempt to stall hostilities between Israel and Lebanon.
-However, this agreement eventually failed to take shape, and hostilities continued.
-In October, the United States Marines barracks in Beirut was bombed (usually attributed to the Islamic Resistance groups).
+This agreement eventually failed to take shape, and hostilities continued.
+In October, the United States Marines barracks in Beirut was bombed, usually attributed to the Islamic Resistance groups.
 Following this incident, the United States withdrew its military forces from Lebanon.

 Suicide bombings became increasingly popular at this time, and were a major concern of the Israel Defense Forces (IDF) both near Beirut and in the South.
-Among the most serious were the two suicide bombings against the Israeli headquarters in Tyre, which killed 103 soldiers, border policemen, and Shin Bet agents, and also killed 49–56 Lebanese.
-Israel believes those acts were among the first organized actions made by Shi'ite militants, later forming into Hizbullah.
+Among the most serious were the two suicide bombings against the Israeli headquarters in Tyre, which killed 103 soldiers, border policemen, and Shin Bet agents, and killed 49–56 Lebanese.
+Israel believes those acts were among the first organized actions made by Shi'ite militants, later forming into Hezbollah.
 Subsequently, Israel withdrew from the Shouf Mountains, but continued to occupy Lebanon south of the Awali River.

 An increased number of Islamic militias began operating in South Lebanon, launching guerrilla attacks on Israeli and pro-Israel militia positions.
-Israeli forces often responded with increased security measures and airstrikes on militant positions, and casualties on all sides steadily climbed.
-In a vacuum left with eradication of PLO, the disorganized Islamic militants in South Lebanon began to consolidate.
+Israeli forces often responded with increased security measures and airstrikes on militant positions.
+Casualties on all sides steadily climbed.
+In a vacuum left with the eradication of PLO, the disorganized Islamic militants in South Lebanon began to consolidate.

 The emerging Hezbollah, soon to become the preeminent Islamic militia, evolved during this period.
-However, scholars disagree as to when Hezbollah came to be regarded as a distinct entity.
+Scholars disagree as to when Hezbollah came to be regarded as a distinct entity.
 Over time, a number of Shi’a group members were slowly assimilated into the organization, such as Islamic Jihad members, Organization of the Oppressed on Earth, and the Revolutionary Justice Organization.

-Israeli withdrawal to southern Lebanon
+Israeli withdrawal to southern Lebanon (1985)

-On 16 February 1985, Israel withdrew from Sidon and turned it over to the Lebanese Army, but faced attacks: 15 Israelis were killed and 105 wounded during the withdrawal.
+On 16 February 1985, Israel withdrew from Sidon and turned it over to the Lebanese Army.
+15 Israelis were killed and 105 wounded during the withdrawal.
 Dozens of SLA members were also assassinated.
 Under the Iron Fist policy, Israel retaliated in a series of raids.
 On March 11, Israeli forces raided the town of Zrariyah, killing 40 men.

 On March 10, a suicide bomber killed twelve Israeli soldiers from a convoy near Metula, inside Israel.
 From mid-February to mid-March, the Israelis lost 18 dead and 35 wounded.
-On 9 April, a Shiite girl drove a car bomb into an IDF convoy, and the following day, a soldier was killed by a land mine.
-During that same period, Israeli forces killed 80 Lebanese guerrillas in five weeks.
+On 9 April, a Shiite girl drove a car bomb into an IDF convoy.
+The next day, a soldier was killed by a land mine.
+During the same period, Israeli forces killed 80 Lebanese guerrillas in five weeks.
 Another 1,800 Shi'as were taken as prisoners.
 Israel withdrew from the Bekaa valley on 24 April, and from Tyre on the 29th, but continued to occupy a security zone in Southern Lebanon.

+On April 9, a female suicide bomber named Sana'a Mehaidli from the Syrian Social Nationalist Party blew herself up in Jezzine, killing two Israeli soldiers and injuring ten others.